EGI-Federation/gridinfo-documentation/developers/developers-guide.rst

 This will create the packages also in the
 `Linuxsoft <http://linuxsoft.cern.ch/internal/repos/>`_ repository.

-The release should be announced and documented in the `BDII releases web page <../bdii-releases.rst>`_.
+The release should be announced and documented in the :ref:`bdii_releases`.
 This page offers an RSS feed.

 The corresponding JIRA and GGUS tickets that are fixed in the release, should be closed including a link to the release notes.